Two treks, one loop.

 - What permits do I need for the Poon Hill and Mardi Himal trek?

 - One set covers both legs.
-Both Ghorepani Poon Hill and the Mardi ridge sit inside the Annapurna Conservation Area, so a single ACAP entry permit and one TIMS card cover the whole route.
+Both Ghorepani Poon Hill and the Mardi ridge sit inside the Annapurna Conservation Area, so a single ACAP entry permit and one TIMS card cover the whole seven-day route.
 Since 1 April 2023 foreign trekkers must also hire a licensed guide arranged through a registered agency, which we provide.
-We arrange the permits and guide together; both are included in your quote.
+We arrange the permits and guide together; both are included in your price.